suncoast-devs/handbook/lessons/react-hooks/index.md

 [React 16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) was
 released on February 6, 2019.
 So they are very new to the React landscape.
-However, since their introduction they have risen in popularity and are considered the primary development style going forward.
-Most third party libraries are supporting `class` based components but are developing all the latest features focused on `hook` usage.
+However, since their introduction, they have risen in popularity and are considered the primary development style going forward.
+Most third-party libraries support `class` based components but are developing all the latest features focused on `hook` usage.

 ### The Simplest Hook: `useState`

 We said that one of the things that `Stateless Functional Components` could not do is maintain state.
-Certainly prior to `hooks` we could not define a `function` style component and maintain state at all.
-This is what `useState` attempts to resolve.
+Certainly, before `hooks` we could not define a `function` style component and maintain state at all.
+This limitation is what `useState` attempts to resolve.

-Let's make a component that has a very simple counter that increments it's value each time a button is pressed.
+Let us make a component that has a straightforward counter that increments its value on pressing a button.

 ```jsx
 function Counter() {